Symphony No. 1

 Length: c.
 26 minutes

-Orchestration: 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, 2 trombones, percussion (1 marimba, snare drum, timpani), 1 harp, and strings
+Orchestration: 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 2 horns, 2 trumpets, 2 trombones, percussion (1 marimba, snare drum, timpani), 1 harp, and strings

 A labor of love

-One Christmas, after we opened gifts, and everyone went over to eat breakfast, I stayed behind and stared into the pine tree in our living room.
+One Christmas, after we opened gifts, and everyone went over to eat breakfast, I stayed behind and stared blankly into the tree in our living room.
 Filled with a gratitude that was underexpressed by material presents, I had this daydream that I would someday write an orchestral work as a gift to my parents to say thank you for my life and to show them how much I love them.
 Family is everything to me, and so by extension, this work became an offering to my entire family.

 The preservation of fire

 I have an intense fighting spirit.
 I used to be very argumentative as a kid, especially in times when I felt an injustice was being served.
 Whether it was arguing in baseball about who got to the base first, or defending a vulnerable classmate that was outmatched by a bully, the fighting spirit came out in an instant.
 I've also had my own struggles in life, and I know first-hand how important having hope is for people during dark times.

 Symphony No. 1 embodies that fighting spirit and the eternal hope that things will always get better.
 If this work had lyrics, they would vigorously proclaim, “Always keep fighting!”
-Simply put, this work expresses the passion, optimism, and triumph of the human spirit.
+This work expresses the passion, optimism, and triumph of the human spirit.

 Learn something new